Causal effect on a target population: a sensitivity analysis to handle missing covariates: Problem setting: generalizing a causal effect

-All along this document estimators are denoted with the number of observations used in index, For example the response surfaces can be estimated using controls and treated individuals in the RCT respectively to obtain $\hat{\mu}_{0,n}(\cdot)$ and $\hat{\mu}_{1,n}(\cdot)$.
-In the same spirit, we denote $\hat \tau_n$ an estimator of $\tau$ depending only on the RCT individuals (for example the difference-in-means estimator introduced later on in Definition~\ref{def:difference-in-means}), or $\hat \tau_{n,m}$ if the estimator depends on both datasets.
+For notational clarity, estimators are indexed by the number of observations used for their computation.
+For instance, response surfaces can be estimated using controls and treated individuals in the RCT to obtain respectively $\hat{\mu}_{0,n}$ and $\hat{\mu}_{1,n}$.
+Similarly, we denote by $\hat \tau_n$ an estimator of $\tau$ depending only on the RCT samples (for example the difference-in-means estimator), and by $\hat \tau_{n,m}$ an estimator computed using both datasets.